lilnasy/gratelets/packages/typed-api/README.md

 ## Why astro-typed-api?

 Astro's [API routes](https://docs.astro.build/en/core-concepts/endpoints) are a great way to serve dynamic content.
 However, they are completely detached from your front-end code.
 The responsibility of serializing and deserializing data is left to the developer, and there is no indication whether a refactor in API design is going to break some UI feature.
-This integration aims to solve these problems by providing a type-safe `api` object that is aware of the input and return types of your Astro endpoints.
+This integration aims to solve these problems by providing a type-safe `api` object that is aware of the input and return types of your API routes.
 Inline with the Astro philosophy, it does this while introducing minimum concepts to learn.

 ## Installation